carlini/yet-another-applied-llm-benchmark/README.md

 and expects the model to tell me that I should be using the class "AutoModelForCausalLM";
 even though the class "AutoModelWithLMHead" exists, that's not what I was looking for.

+# I want to cite this in an academic paper

+No you probably don't.
+At least, you probably don't if you're trying to compare why your new model is better or something.
+This is not meant to be something for academic papers.
+But I've now had at least a few people ask me about this who appear unswayed by the above argument.

+So here's my answer: if you want to user this in a paper, then link to this github project AND INCLUDE THE GIT COMMIT HASH YOU USED.
+I make NO GUARANTEES that I won't just arbitrarily edit test cases without warning.
+In fact, it's already happened in #1!
+And #3!
+So if you want your paper to be at all scientific make sure to include the git commit hash.

 # License